mathewmarcus/homepage/markdown/asyncio_and_aws_boto.md

 # Asynchronous AWS API calls with asyncio

 ## Problem
 `boto3`, the AWS Python SDK, currently constitutes the primary API for interacting with the multitude of AWS services from Python.
-For all of its many capabilities, however, `boto3` - and its lower-level dependency `botocore` - are fundamentally synchronous and thus essentially incompatibile with `asyncio` coroutines.
+For all of its many capabilities, `boto3` - and its lower-level dependency `botocore` - are fundamentally synchronous and thus essentially incompatibile with `asyncio` coroutines.

 This can be somewhat limiting, because there often arises scenarios where we need to make a number of AWS service/API calls, wait for the results, and then further process the returned data.
 Performing each call in serial can waste time - if the call count is high - and while we could always use one of the `multiprocessing`, `threading`, or `concurrent.futures` modules, performing concurrent operations in this manner can inccur additional penalties because of the time/memory overhead involved in the creation of the threads/processes.